In which we unpack how It’s a Wonderful Life flips Charles Dickens’ famous story prototype, and whether George Bailey is like Judas.

 It’s a Wonderful Life is a film of two halves, and the first plays out key moments in the life of George Bailey (James Stewart).
 George wants to travel the world and have adventures.
 Instead, fate conspires to keep him in Bedford Falls, the town he longs to escape.

 As a child, George saves his brother’s life, and later sacrifices his dreams for him.
 Harry becomes an all-American hero several times over, while George stays behind to run the family business.
 Everything George does is for the benefit of others … and he hates it.

 The turning point comes one Christmas Eve.
 Uncle Billy misplaces $8,000, putting George on the hook for fraud and bankruptcy.
-Seeing no way out other than a life insurance payout, George decides to kill himself.
+Seeing no way out other than a life insurance payout, George plans to kill himself.